 Pramod: Nice.
 Yes, Some people do not enjoy being in the limelight.
 When you started working on Node, you definitely had some goals.
 How is Node.js today stacked up against it?

 Ryan: I mean… Node is used by hundreds of thousands, if not millions of people at this point, and I think it’s certainly exceeded any expectation of what I thought would happen with it.
 Yeah, it’s cool.

 Pramod: Ryan after your wonderful journey with Node, what did you decide to work on?

 Yeah, I had a bunch of projects, none of which panned out, really, in my mind.
 Although I think some of them are currently still on the backburner, like my social network project, which I will get back to at some point.
 Yeah, I was doing that for a while.
 And then I started reading about… well, I began hearing about convolutional networks and how image classification had been solved, and that got me interested in machine learning.

 Pramod: Also you were part of Google Brain’s Residency program.
 How was that experience?

 Pramod: Nice explanation Ryan.
 Yes, I have read that tensor-flow has been a great platform for many machine learning problems.
-Image classification, transformation, I really don’t get it much but I believe it’s very interesting.
+Image classification, transformation, I don’t get it much, but I believe it’s fascinating.
 Are you continuing your work with ML?